GPhelps3DArtAndCoding/Adobe-UXP-Scripting/README.md

 # Adobe-UXP-Scripting
-Learn to write plug-ins and scripts for Adobe apps that support UXP.
+Someday, when there are decent tutorials on how to learn this and there is a book for less than the rediculous price of $170 maybe I'll learn UXP.

 </b>test</b>